enzo-dante/terminal/vim-commands.md

 # editing

+delete all the target characters vertically
+- put your cursor on the target character,
+- press ctrl + v
+- go down until the last commented line
+- press x

+commenting a block of text
+- press Esc (to leave editing or other mode)
+- hit ctrl+v (visual block mode)
+- use the ↑/↓ arrow keys to select lines you want
+- Shift+i (capital I)
+- insert the text you want
+- press Esc

 f/F{character} = jump to character/previous character
 - ; = jump to next instance of character
 - , = jump to previous instance of character